lafourchette/L10nBundle/README.md

     l10n:
         localization_fallback: en # Fallback localization, used when no explicit Localization is asked or localization not found.
 Value may be string or integer
         locale_fallback: en_US # Fallback locale, to manage I10N values
-        manager: l10n_bundle.manager.l10n_yaml # The service's name of the manager you want to use
+        manager: yaml # The type of the manager you want to use

     # specific options for managers